 Add a Statement Runner

-If a dark linen isn't your jam, do no tablecloth at all!
+If a dark linen isn't your jam, do no tablecloth at all.
 If you opt for a rustic wooden table, consider dressing it up with a statement down the middle.
-This can be done with a garland of greenery, sheer draping, or even a sheet of papel picado as artist Karina Puente did at the Aspen wedding shown here.
+This can be done with a garland of greenery, sheer draping, or even a sheet of papel picado (perforated paper) as artist Karina Puente did at this Aspen wedding.

 Provide Comfy Seating